francoismichel/ssh3-spec/draft-michel-ssh3.md

 While the protocol described in this document is not directly compatible with SSHv2, mechanisms can be defined in the future to announce the availability of SSH3 and upgrade to SSH3 from SSHv2 sessions.
-Such upgrades can also be achieved on networks supporting only TCP using either HTTP/2 {{HTTP2}} or HTTP/3 {{HTTP3}} with QUIC on Streams {{QUIC-ON-STREAMS}}
+SSH3 can also be made available on networks supporting only TCP using either HTTP/2 {{HTTP2}} or HTTP/3 {{HTTP3}} with QUIC on Streams {{QUIC-ON-STREAMS}}
 as a substrate for SSH3.